-To achieve Clubmark status, a Club is accredited by either the National Governing Body for its sport (NGB) or by the County Sports Partnership (CSP) operating in its geographic area.
-To see a list of NGBs and CSPs, click here.
-Only Clubs affiliated to a Sport England recognised NGB can gain Clubmark.
+To achieve Clubmark status, a club is supported by a Clubmark licensed body.
+This is usually either the National Governing Body for its sport (NGB) or by the County Sports Partnership (CSP) operating in its geographic area.

 What are the benefits of Clubmark?

-- The development of clear goals and objectives can be communicated to all Club members and the wider community.
-This highlights the Club’s focus and ambition for the future and provides a solid foundation for all Clubs wishing to grow
+- The development of clear goals and objectives that can be communicated to all club members and the wider community, demonstrating the club’s ambition for the future to grow and/or improve.

-- Adopting more organised systems and structures will help the Club run more efficiently and effectively
+- Adopting organised systems and structures will help the club run more efficiently and effectively.

-- Updating policies, training and systems shows confidence and increased productivity.
-This in turn attracts schools and local authorities that must ensure quality and child friendly systems and procedures
+- Updating policies, training and systems shows confidence and increased productivity within the club.
+This in turn attracts schools and local authorities, meaning that quality of child/adult friendly systems and procedures is key.

-- Some leisure operators and local authorities may give priority and at times discount to Clubmark accredited Clubs
+- The opportunity for potential discounts with certain leisure operators and local authorities who may give priority to Clubmark accredited clubs.

-- Clubmark provides recognition for high quality Clubs
+- Clubmark also provides recognition for high quality clubs.

 - Activity / Playing Programme